vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 - When **the cold key** is retrieved, the stalactites start to fall until the players escape.

 ### The Hidden Castle
 - This area is hidden until the three keys have been found.
 When found, fireworks and spotlights will start to pop into the sky, revealing The Hidden Castle.
-The keys form to make a wedding invitation.
+The keys form to make an envelope full of wedding invitations.
+These wedding invitations are in their "true" names.
 - The castle, which once was overgrown and desolate, has found renewed beauty and vigor.
 The cotton candy cobwebs have been cleaned up and the castle is no longer infested.
 The denizens of the island have came together to partake in festivities and celebrate the wedding.
 Add the story tags, *A Day to Remember*, *Esteemed Guests*, *Festivities and Formalities*.
 -